Katrix/AckCord/doc/src/main/tut/docs/newcommands.md

 ## The CommandController
 Now that we have our connector, we need some commands.
 The easiest way to create commands is to create them in a `CommandController`.
 The controller just serves as a collection of commands, and makes creating them easier.

-Let's create three commands.
-One command that doesn't care about arguments, one that checks the guild, and one that takes an int.
+Let's start with creating two basic commands.
+One command that doesn't care about arguments and one that takes an int.
 ```tut:silent
 class OurController(requests: RequestHelper) extends CommandController[Id](requests) {